08Aristodemus24/thesis-writing-1/readme.md

 - "rfe_loso" suggests a feature selection and model evaluation strategy that leverages both RFE and LOSO cross-validation for artifact detection or other biosignal processing tasks involving individual subjects.
 It emphasizes selecting features that are relevant across subjects while ensuring the model generalizes well to unseen data.

 - so other than different hyperparams being tried k-times, we also try different features k-times

+- class sklearn.feature_selection.RFE(estimator, *, n_features_to_select=None, step=1, verbose=0, importance_getter='auto') Given an external estimator that assigns weights to features (e.g., the coefficients of a linear model), the goal of recursive feature elimination (RFE) is to select features by recursively considering smaller and smaller sets of features.
+First, the estimator is trained on the initial set of features and the importance of each feature is obtained either through any specific attribute or callable.
+Then, the least important features are pruned from current set of features.
+That procedure is recursively repeated on the pruned set until the desired number of features to select is eventually reached.

+however in our paper we will be using backward feature selection

 # To do: